mononobi/string-compare/README.md

    similarity determines how much common letters should be available between two strings to be considered equal.

-2. what is the meaning of tolerance? tolerance determines how much the same characters of two strings allowed to be in none-ordinal indices to be considered equal.
+2. what is the meaning of tolerance? tolerance determines how much the same characters of two strings are allowed to be in none-ordinal indices to be considered equal.

 3. why is there two minSimilarity and two maxTolerance values (Long and Short)? it's a trick to get more reliable comparison on any string, because on short strings when you set the minSimilarity